JonissonGomes/tech-challenge-fiap/README.md

 - Endpoint to get products by category.
 - Endpoint to list orders.
 - Endpoint to perform a fake checkout.
+- Scalability demonstrated using Kubernetes HPA and k6 for stress testing.

 ## Technologies
 - **Node.js**: JavaScript runtime.